Hosting & Booking Events

 Special permissions

-It is the responsibility of the event organizer to obtain all necessary approvals for their event.
+It is the responsibility of the event organizer to get all necessary approvals for their event.
 The submission of the SPP application and any additional documents required does not guarantee approval.
 Contact the City’s Community Events team to discuss your event.

 Beaumont welcomes special events in the outdoor public spaces of our community.
 Events should be well organized and appropriately supported from the planning stages right through to clean up.